ubirch/ubirch-testkit/TestKit.md

 }
 ```
 There are default values for everything except for the `password`-key, but you can overwrite the default configuration
- by simply adding a key-value pair to your config file on the SD card.
+ by simply adding a key-value pair to your config file on the SD card (or in the internal flash).

 The default connection type is NB-IoT, but if you can not connect to a NB-IoT network, you can change it to WIFI by adding...
 ```